collabnix/dockerlabs/kubernetes/kubetools/README.md

 # Kubetools - Curated List of Kubernetes Tools

+Kubetools is built for a purpose.
+It is being used by Collabnix Slack community internally to target the most popular tools and technique and coming up with the best practices around these tools.
+The community is planning to conduct webinar for the most voted tools based on the popularity.
+Do visit http://webinar.collabnix.com for the upcoming webinars around these tools.

 ## K8s Cluster Management

 kops - [Production Grade K8s Installation, Upgrades, and Management](https://github.com/kubernetes/kops) <br>